OfficeForProductSafetyAndStandards/product-safety-database/doc/getting-set-up.md

 Node modules are used for front-end dependencies (CSS, javascript and images).

 First install the right version of node using [node version manager](https://github.com/nvm-sh/nvm#installing-and-updating) (nvm).
-The current version used is specified in the [package.json](./psd-web/package.json) file.
+The current version used is specified in the [package.json](./package.json) file.

 Then install [yarn](https://classic.yarnpkg.com/en/docs/install)

-Once these are both installed, run this command from within `psd-web`:
+Once these are both installed, run this command:

 ```bash
 yarn install